awsdocs/amazon-ec2-user-guide-windows/doc_source/general-purpose-instances.md

 + Small and midsize databases
 + Caching fleets

+Bare metal instances, such as `m6i.metal`, provide your applications with direct access to physical resources of the host server, such as processors and memory\.

 For more information, see [Amazon EC2 M6i Instances](http://aws.amazon.com/ec2/instance-types/m6i)\.

 **T2, T3, and T3a instances**